 Ivorian citizens do not need immigration permission to work in Côte d’Ivoire, but they still need to handle tax, registration, invoicing, CNPS, and sector rules.
 Foreign nationals must treat immigration as a separate issue.
 A company, IDU, tax file, local bank account, or platform profile does not by itself grant the right to work locally.

 Côte d’Ivoire has official biometric visa and e-visa procedures.
-SNEDAI states that its website is the officially recognized site approved by the Ivorian state for visa applications, and the e-visa procedure allows applicants to apply online before arrival.
+SNEDAI, the official visa-service operator for Côte d’Ivoire e-visas, says applicants can apply online before arrival, and its embassy-visa notice says its website is officially recognized by the Ivorian state for visa applications.
 That is entry permission, not a broad digital-nomad or freelance-work authorization.

 Côte d’Ivoire does not currently advertise a broad official digital nomad visa comparable to programs in some other countries.
 Foreign freelancers who want to live in Côte d’Ivoire, serve Ivorian clients, manage a local business, or work for an Ivorian company should confirm visa, residence, work-authorization, company, tax, and labour rules before starting.